 2. User authorization and access controls

-It should allow role-based access and different permission levels to ensure that that sensitive patient info can be accessed only by specific people
+It should allow role-based access and different permission levels to ensure that sensitive patient info can be accessed only by specific people.
+Additional safeguards like multi-factor authentication are also advised.

 4. Prevent evidence spoliation